balzss/yip/README.md

 ## Requirements
  - *OS-wise:* Developed and tested on Linux however it should work on OSX
- - *software-wise:* Python 3, pip and request(will switch to xmlrpc, this is only temporary)
+ - *software-wise:* Python 3, pip and requests(will switch to xmlrpc, this is only temporary)

 ## Other